What is adoption?

 When you adopt a child, you become the child’s legal parent and the child becomes a member of your family.

 Your adopted child has the same rights as any biological child.
-For example, they take on your surname and have the right to inherit your property.
+For example, they can take on your surname and have the right to inherit your property.
 The child’s biological parents and extended family give up all legal rights to and responsibilities for the child.

 Adoption is a legal process, and it’s permanent.